CLASS OF 2022

 Born in a family of 9 kids, Faith is the second of her siblings to go to high school.
 At 16, she joined high school on a Rehema Education Fund scholarship.
 Her parents live under the poverty line in a semi-arid part of Kenya.
 They are farmers but struggle to provide for the family as drought is a common occurrence in her village.
 They have had to go to bed hungry on several occasions.
 Despite these obstacles, Faith has excelled in her studies.
 We at Rehema believe in her and we are here to support her as she works towards her goals.

 CLASS of 2020

-Jackson will be starting his junior year (Form 3) of high school in January, 2019.
+Jackson started his junior year (Form 3) of high school in January, 2019.

 Jackson's family is part of the internally displaced people (IDPs), who were affected by the 2007 - 2008 post-election violence in Kenya.
 Jackson's father works as a security guard and earns a monthly salary of $25 (Kshs.
 2,500).
 Imagine trying to feed a family of five using $25, it is incredibly difficult.
 The cost of yearly high school education is about $546, there is absolutely no way that his father would be able to finance his education.

 Cherry began her high school senior year in January 2019.
 She lost her father at a very young age.
 She and her brother depend on her widowed mother’s meager earnings from casual jobs, and help from well wishers.
 During her first and second year in high school, Cherry was sent home from school numerous times because her family could not afford to pay her tuition.
 Even though being sent home interrupted her school work, it did not dampen her spirits.
 Cherry now has Rehema!
 She is preparing for her Kenya Certificate of Secondary Education (KCSE) exam in November of 2019.
 We are Rehema are excited and have full confidence that Cherry will join one of the prestigious public universities in Kenya, to pursue her dreams of becoming a doctor.